Reeling from the loss of gas tax revenue during pandemic, states are deferring billions of dollars of transportation projects

 Other states have been able to juggle, at least for now.
 In Oklahoma, lawmakers raided a transportation fund to give $200 million to schools, which were facing their own budget crisis, but authorized the state transportation department to issue bonds to make up the shortfall.

 The Virginia Department of Transportation has been evaluating its spending plans as part of a statewide review ordered by Gov. Ralph Northam (D).
-Emily Wade, a spokeswoman for the department, said the impact of the pandemic on VDOT’s finances would become clearer over time as the state actually collects the revenue from taxes charged at gas pumps.
+Emily Wade, a spokeswoman for the department, said the impact of the pandemic on VDOT’s finances would become clearer over time as the state actually collected the revenue from taxes paid at gas pumps.

-In Maryland, where one agency oversees airports, a major transit system and highways, officials were able to use federal rescue funds to prop up the airport and transit budgets and then divert state money to roads.
+In Maryland, where a single agency oversees airports, a major transit system and highways, officials were able to use federal rescue funds to prop up the airport and transit budgets and freed-up state money to keep the entire transportation network operating safely.
 That filled a $500 million hole for the last budget year, but the state expects to have to find another $500 million for the fiscal year that began July 1.

-Maryland Transportation Secretary Greg Slater is a veteran of the 2008 financial crisis and the recession that followed and has been tapping into the wisdom of the team he worked with back then to navigate the present crisis.
+Maryland Transportation Secretary Greg Slater is a veteran of the 2008 financial crisis and the recession that followed, and he said he has been tapping into the wisdom of the team he worked with back then to navigate the present crisis.

 “This is a much different shock because it was just so drastic,” he said.